 - Envisioning Cuba (Louis A. Pérez Jr., editor)

-- Ethnographies of Religion (Kristy Nabhan-Warren, editor)
+- Where Religion Lives (Kristy Nabhan-Warren, editor)

 - Islamic Civilization and Muslim Networks (Carl W. Ernst and Bruce B. Lawrence, editors)

 - Latin America in Translation/en Traducción/em Traduçao

 Visit our series page for more information about all our series.

 Listen to an audio interview in which I talk about our program in foodways.